-DMA Mode - Transfers from the FIFO to the Host
+$\ensuremath{\mathsf{DMA}}$ Mode - Transfers from the FIFO to the Host

 (Note: In the reverse mode, the peripheral may not continue to fill the FIFO if it runs out of data to transfer, even if the chip continues to request more data from the peripheral.)

 The ECP requests a DMA cycle whenever there is data in the FIFO.
 The DMA controller must respond to the request by reading data from the FIFO.
-The ECP stops requesting DMA cycles when the FIFO becomes empty or when a TC cycle is received, indicating that no more data is required.
+The ECP stops requesting DMA cycles when the FIFO becomes empty or when a TC cycle is received, indicating that no more data is 113 required.
 If the ECP stops requesting DMA cycles due to the FIFO going empty, then a DMA cycle is requested again as soon as there is one byte in the FIFO.
-If the ECP stops requesting DMA cycle is requested again when there is one byte in the FIFO.
-If the ECP stops requesting DMA cycle is requested again when there is one byte in the FIFO, and serviceIntr has been re-enabled.
+If the ECP stops requesting DMA cycles due to the TC cycle, then a DMA cycle is requested again when there is one byte in the FIFO, and serviceIntr has been re-enabled.